-Whichever option you use, both TEP and SEP data are recorded by the HAVWEAR and stored in the online Reactec online Analytics Platform to be reviewed and compared as required.
-This unique data helps determine the most appropriate risk assessment to drive controls.
+Whichever option you use, both TEP and SEP data are recorded by the HAVWEAR and stored in the Reactec online Analytics Platform to be reviewed and compared as required.
+This unique data helps determine the most appropriate risk assessment to drive controls and protect workers.

 Tool usage can be tracked by simply pushing a button before placing the HAVWEAR next to a tool tag before use.
 A stick-on RFID tool tag is programmed with tool information and communicates with the HAVWEAR to determine tool information.

-Without accurate knowledge of operator daily exposure, the likelihood of safely applying controls to keep HAVs exposure below required levels is extremely low due to the unpredicatability of most work processes across sectors from landscaping to engineering.
+Without accurate knowledge of operator daily exposure, the likelihood of safely applying controls to keep hand arm vibration exposure below required levels is extremely low due to the unpredictability of most work processes across sectors from landscaping to engineering.
 It is widely accepted that manual assessments of exposure in the workplace, following regulations, will have a high level uncertainty.
 This can influence actions to reduce risk as well as assessing their effectiveness at a later date.
-Hence digital monitoring is ciritcal to reduce significant uncertainty on true exposure and help expedite the mitigation of HAVS risk.
+Hence, digital monitoring is critical to reduce significant uncertainty on true exposure and help expedite the mitigation of HAVS risk.

 HAVWEAR is part of the Reactec Analytics Platform which automates the whole process from calculating HSE exposure points in the field to viewing online reports.
 The reports include individual worker exposure and related tool use to pinpoint exposure hotspots.
-Also over the longer term the Reactec Analytics Platfor can be used to manage the exposure of the whole work force and therefore impact positively on health management.
+Also, over the longer term the Reactec Analytics Platform can be used to manage the exposure of the whole work force and therefore positively impact on health management.